pramnora/emacs/README.md

 - I can browse the internet just like usual...
 - Linux software is FREE
 - I no longer need to 'buy/update' Anti-virus software...as Linux seems to be a pretty secure system.
-- I can both download/run multiple different programming languages.
+- I can both download/run multiple different programming languages: HTML/CSS/Javascript/Ruby/Lisp/Python3/Lua/C/C++/-etc.
 - Etc.

 DISADVANTAGES

 I no longer have access to such things as...
-- CMD, Powershell, VBScript, [.bat], -etc. (Though, Linux has it's equivalents: The Terminal, BASH, and, so on...)
+- Notepad, CMD/[.bat], Powershell, VBScript, -etc. (Though, Linux has it's equivalents: The Terminal, BASH/[.sh]; Nano/VIM/Emacs/GEdit/and, so on...)
-- Certain Windows software I was using before...; isn't available for use of Linux (but, there is usually some equivalent package)
+- Certain Windows software I was using before...; isn't available for use of Linux (but, there is usually some equivalent package...such as graphics: MSPaint/ArtRage/-etc.)

 Only just yesterday, I went and installed: Emacs editor software;
 and, therefore, I can hardly say I understand how to use it properly, yet;
-or, that I know how this software fully functions.
+nor can I claim that I know how this software fully functions;
+the most I can say is, I'm still learning how to more efffectively use it.

 -----